Ethiopian mediator urges Sudan military, opposition to hold direct talks

 The Transitional Military Council, which has ruled Sudan since President Omar al-Bashir was ousted in April, and the Forces of Freedom and Change opposition coalition have agreed on proposals presented by the Ethiopian and African Union mediators to solve the crisis, said Mahmud Dirir, the Ethiopian mediator.

-But they still disagree over the structure of a sovereign council that is meant to lead the country during a transitional period, he told reporters in Khartoum on Tuesday, urging the sides to engage in face-to-face talks to clinch a deal.
+But they still disagree over the structure of a sovereign council meant to lead the country during the transitional period, Dirir told reporters in Khartoum on Tuesday, urging the two sides to engage in face-to-face talks to clinch a deal.

+A time and a place for the meeting are set but will not be disclosed for security reasons, and both sides have already received invitations, he added.

+“The two sides are just around the corner to reach an agreement but one issue remains disagreeable,” Mohamed El Hacen Lebatt, the African Union mediator to Sudan, told the press conference.
+“We call the two parties to reach a compromise on this remaining issue.”

 Sudan’s military overthrew Bashir on April 11 after months of demonstrations against his three decades in office.